 - Reconnect the local street grid and improve mobility for thousands of people walking, bicycling, and riding buses and light rail.
 This includes widening the Hubbell Place connection at Freeway Park.

-- Create thousands of construction jobs and permanent jobs, with potential economic impacts of over $3 billion annually, after COVID-19 caused the worst recession on record.
+- Create thousands of construction jobs and permanent jobs, with potential economic impacts of over $3 billion annually.

 - Building lids over the current freeway is feasible, and could be staged with minimal traffic disruptions and would not require any long-term closures.
 However, the freeway’s obsolete design and aging structures would make this challenging.
 The Washington State Department of Transportation (WSDOT) has determined I-5 in Seattle needs major work to resolve earthquake vulnerabilities and traffic flow problems.
-It would be preferable to integrate lids into a larger preservation or reconfiguration of the freeway, both for cost efficiency and streamlined engineering.
+It would almost certainly be more efficient to integrate a lid project into a larger preservation or retrofit of the freeway which also changes ramp configurations, both for cost efficiency and streamlined engineering.
 (Note: Freeway widening is not physically possible in the study area.)

 - Providing a fire and life safety facility on the lid with 25,000 square feet was assumed in all development program test cases, given that the lid will be technically considered a “tunnel.”
 Requirements for traffic tunnels such as ventilation, fire suppression, and lighting are included in the cost estimates.

 There are infinite possibilities for the mix of land uses on the lids, so the study took a “bookend” approach to examine the most basic and the most extreme development options.
 This formed the basis for three Test Cases that form the core of the feasibility study.